Hnet-image (3).gif

 *reads one paper on artists as shamans

 A Qin emperor obsessed with immortality has 7,000 terracotta soldiers to stand sentry over his tomb.
-I can’t help but think of Jeff Bezos and an Amazon fulfillment center.
+I think of Jeff Bezos and an Amazon fulfillment center.

 I woke up a night or two later with a shivering about burying my cynicism or something like.